autocrypt/autocrypt/doc/level1.rst

-- Decrypting the payload MUST produce a ``multipart/mixed`` mime structure which MUST have an ``Autocrypt-Prefer-Encrypt`` header containing the value of the user's prefer-encrypt setting.
+- Decrypting the payload MUST produce a ``multipart/mixed`` mime structure which MUST have an ``Autocrypt-Prefer-Encrypt`` header containing the value of the user's prefer-encrypt setting (either `mutual` or `nopreference`).
 The first embedded mime part MUST be of content-type ``application/autocrypt-key-backup`` containing an ASCII-armored OpenPGP transferable secret key in the Mime body.